holgern/beem/docs/index.rst

 About this Library
 ------------------

-The purpose of *steempy* is to simplify development of products and services that use the Steem blockchain.
+The purpose of *beem* is to simplify development of products and services that use the Steem blockchain.
 It comes with

 * it's own (bip32-encrypted) wallet